TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 Yes.
 Our installer on Windows also defaults to portable mode, so user profile data is stored in your installation directory.

 If you would like to have a shared song library between multiple builds, you can use the AdditionalSongFolders preference in ``Save/Preferences.ini`` to specify a path.
 [Learn how to here](/user-guide/config/preferences/#additionalsongfolders)

-## Will there be online support?

-The existing SMO functionality is deprecated, but we have future plans to develop a revamped online system.

 ## Q: Where should I report Bugs, request features and post game crashes?